EPAM-JS-Competency-center/azure-development-course-initial/docs/04-integration-with-nosql-database/08-task.md

 ## Task 4.1

-Use Azure Portal to create a CosmosDB database and create two collections inside DB.
+Use Terraform to create a CosmosDB database and create two collections inside DB.

 ### Product Model
 ```typescript